-Many younger, smaller private companies will only buy \$1 million to \$3 million in D&O insurance-and in fact that may be all that is available to that company.
-As companies mature, especially as they are on the path to becoming a public company, they may start to look at purchasing \$5 million to \$10 million in D&O insurance.
+Many younger, smaller private companies buy \$1 million to \$3 million in D&O insurance-and in fact that may be all that is available to them.
+As companies mature, especially as they are on the path to becoming a public company, they may start to look at purchasing \$5 million to \$10 million of D&O insurance.

 There are several ways companies can determine an appropriate D&O insurance limit.
 Benchmarking is a commonly used method.

-Perhaps a better approach is to work through the common private company litigation scenarios, and then consult with outside counsel to understand the expected costs associated with them.
+It can also be useful to work through the common private company litigation scenarios, and then consult with outside counsel to understand the expected costs associated with them.
 Scenarios include government suits, private suits, bankruptcy, and employee suits.